Read time: 3 mins

 Yes, in most cases, zoomies are an indicator of a happy dog.

-When a dog is experiencing joy or excitement, their body language can include wagging tails, bright eyes, and a playful demeanour.
+When a dog is experiencing joy or excitement, their body language is fluid and relaxed, with an extra wiggle in their step.

 Zoomies often accompany these signs, demonstrating that your pup is in a positive state of mind.
 It's important to note that not all zoomies are caused by happiness; sometimes, dogs might experience them due to other factors, as we'll explore in the next sections.